ambaye15/AQSM_SW1PerS/docs/instructions.md

     -  2 - Flapping
     -  3 - Combination of Flapping and Rocking
 - `fps`, `frame_count`, `duration` - proivdes the fps, total number of frames and duration of the video
-- `name` - Unique identifier for each entry, structured as (child-date\_study).
+- `name` - Unique identifier for each entry, structured as (participant-date\_study).

-This `.pkl` file contains all necessary pre-processing data for the analysis, while allowing room for further modifications or new ideas using the raw MediaPipe landmark data.
+This `.pkl` file contains all necessary de-identifiable data for the analysis, while allowing room for further modifications or new ideas using the raw MediaPipe landmark data.

 ### `YOLOv5l/`